kubido/interview_1/README.md

 # interview_1
-this is an answer of job interview question in ruby
+this is an answer of job interview question in ruby.

 # SALES TAXES